Lead FEM Engineer

 Create job alert

-On behalf of our client, we are seeking to recruit a Lead FEM Engineer on an initial 13 -month contract.
-The Lead FEM Engineer will be responsible for the definition and delivery of FE loads strategy and enablement in support of Wing design solutions and the development and deployment of innovative FE simulation and digital projects within the transnational DDMS framework answering complex challenges in a multifunctional context.
+On behalf of our client, we are seeking to recruit a Lead FEM Engineer on an initial 11 - month contract.
+As the Lead FEM Engineer you will contribute towards the success of a dynamic team responsible for the definition and delivery of FE loads strategy and enablement in support of Wing design solutions and the development and deployment of innovative FE simulation and digital projects within the transnational DDMS framework answering complex challenges in a multifunctional context.

 Role: Lead FEM Engineer